josimms/CASSIA/README.md

 The basic process for all of the data is to:
 1. Download the data.
 2. Format the data as in the function help files in the units required (?CASSIA).
 3. Gapfill / Bias correct.
-If the data is taken from local weather stations you will need to gapfil the results with the closeby stations.
-If you have taken the result from a global dataset you will then need to bias correct with the local sites.
+If the data is taken from local weather stations you will need to gapfill the results with the closely stations.
+If you have taken the result from a global data set you will then need to bias correct with the local sites.
 (Gapfill example in Hyyiälä data porcessing and the bias correction in the ERA5 file)

 ### Ongoing Projects